IPTV vs. OTT: Internet TV Delivery Systems Explained

 The video streaming industry is full of acronyms and terms that can be confusing for the uninitiated.
 Two of those terms which deal with internet TV delivery are IPTV and OTT.

-While both terms refer to methods of delivering content over the internet to end-users, there are differences in the mechanism each uses to deliver that content.
+While both terms refer to methods of delivering content over the internet to end-users, there are differences in the mechanism or platform each uses to deliver that content.

 In this article, we’ll go over the differences between IPTV and OTT, the pros and cons of each system, and help you determine which method is right for your needs.